 - 1. Students required to take the prerequisites MAT 1175, MAT 1275 and/or MAT 1375 will need an additional 4, 8 or 12 credits, respectively, to graduate. - 2.
-Students who choose to fulfill their computer literacy requirement by taking either CST 1101 or MST 1101 will receive 3 credits towards the fulfillment of their liberal arts elective requirement.
-Students may also satisfy this requirement by going to the Atrium Learning Center and successfully completing a self-learning module.
-While the self-learning module can be applied toward satisfaction of the computer literacy requirement, students will not receive elective credit for this module.
-It is strongly recommended that students satisfy the computer literacy requirement early in their academic careers. - 3.
-BIO 2311 and BIO 2312 will not fulfill the science core requirement, unless a course substitution is approved after review by the Director of Liberal Arts Advisement, Dean of Arts and Sciences and Registrar's Office, following assessment of the academic record and educational goals.
-However, they may be used for elective credit without additional approval.
+Students who choose to fulfill their computer literacy requirement by taking either CST 1100 or MST 1101 will receive 3 credits towards the fulfillment of their liberal arts elective requirement, if they have not already fufilled the electives graduation requirement.
+Students may also satisfy the computer literacy requirement by going to the Atrium Learning Center and successfully completing a self-learning module.
+While the selflearning module can be applied toward satisfaction of the computer literacy requirement, students will not receive elective credit for this module.
+It is strongly recommended that students satisfy the computer literacy requirement early in their academic careers, as these skills will be of value in their other classes.